TimSusa/midi-bricks/README.md

 # Midi-Bricks

-MIDI Bricks is invented for usage as interactive MIDI-Controller-Interface or even for Touch-Device purposes.
+MIDI Bricks was invented for usage as interactive MIDI-Controller-Interface or even for Touch-Device purposes.

 ## Mono Repository
 This is a mono-repository for midi-bricks, its electron app and deployment.